Why new paint needs special care after body repair

 How long should car owners wait before washing after body repair?

-The standard recommendation is to wait at least 30 days before the first hand wash with soap and water, and at least 90 days before using any automated car wash.
-During the first 30 days, a gentle rinse with plain water is acceptable to remove bird droppings or heavy dirt.
+Standard recommendation: wait at least 30 days for first hand wash with soap and water, and 90 days before automated car washes.
+During the first 30 days, gentle plain water rinsing removes bird droppings or heavy dirt.

 Can new paint be damaged by rain?

-Light rain generally does not damage new paint.
-The bigger risk is allowing rain to dry on the surface and leave water spots.
-If the vehicle gets wet, rinsing with clean water and drying gently with a microfiber towel removes mineral deposits before they bond to the soft paint.
+Light rain generally doesn't damage new paint.
+The primary risk involves rain drying on surfaces and leaving water spots.
+Rinsing with clean water and gentle microfiber towel drying removes mineral deposits before they bond to soft paint.

 Is it safe to use a touchless car wash after body repair?

 No, not within the first 90 days.
-Touchless car washes use high-pressure jets and strong alkaline detergents that can lift fresh clear coat at panel edges and degrade uncured paint.
-Most paint manufacturers recommend avoiding all automated car washes for at least 90 days after a paint job.
+Touchless car washes use high-pressure jets and strong alkaline detergents that lift fresh clear coat at panel edges and degrade uncured paint.
+Paint manufacturers recommend avoiding all automated car washes for minimum 90 days post-repair.

 When can wax be applied to repaired panels?

-Traditional carnauba wax should wait 60 to 90 days.
-Some synthetic paint sealants labeled "safe for new paint" can be applied after 30 to 60 days.
-Ceramic coatings require fully cured paint, typically 90 days or more.
-Always verify the timeline with the body shop that performed the repair.
+Traditional carnauba wax requires 60-90 days wait.
+Some synthetic paint sealants labeled "safe for new paint" are acceptable after 30-60 days.
+Ceramic coatings need fully cured paint, typically 90+ days.
+Always verify timelines with the repair shop.

 What cleaning products should be avoided on new paint?

-Avoid dish soap, household cleaners, solvent-based tar removers, carnauba wax (during curing), abrasive polishes, cutting compounds, and clay bar treatments.
-Each of these can scratch, etch, or chemically interfere with paint that has not reached full hardness.
+Avoid dish soap, household cleaners, solvent-based tar removers, carnauba wax during curing, abrasive polishes, cutting compounds, and clay bar treatments.
+Each can scratch, etch, or chemically interfere with unhardened paint.

 Does the interior need special cleaning after body repair?

 Yes.
-Sanding dust spreads into the vehicle interior during body work, and masking tape adhesive often remains on trim edges and glass.
-Vacuuming thoroughly, wiping hard surfaces with a damp microfiber cloth, and cleaning windows from the inside are all recommended steps after picking up a repaired vehicle.
+Sanding dust spreads into vehicle interiors during body work, and masking tape adhesive often remains on trim and glass.
+Thorough vacuuming, damp microfiber wiping of hard surfaces, and interior window cleaning are all recommended after pickup.